b-studios/doc.js/docs/guides/CUSTOMIZE.md

 3. Example - Creating the custom type `class`
 =============================================
 If you want to create your own Domain specific language (DSL) it's often not enough to add new tokens and manipulate the templates.
 Sometimes you need to create your own custom types of objects.
 For example maybe you could need classes, packages or mixins.
 So in this example we will create a type called `class`.

+The template-folder `types/` contains 3 items by default:

+    types/
+      function.rb
+      object.rb
+      prototype.rb

+We will create a fourth one and call it `class.rb`, which at first only consists of

+    class CodeObject::Class < CodeObject::Base
+    end

+Then we need to `require` it from `application.rb`

+    require_relative 'types/class.rb'

+We get serious problems here, because in ruby we cannot redefine `Class` without getting into troubles.
+With all other Type-Names everything wents fine, but for `Class` we need something different.

+TODO --- --- TODO